zacharysang/sangzf-compiler/README.md

 1. Run `llc -filetype=obj <program_name>.bc`.
 This will output an object file, `<program_name>.o`.
 2. Run `gcc -o <desired_executable_name> <program_name>.o src/builtins/builtins.o` to link the program with builtins and output the executable.

+## Building and Compiling *.src to executable with make
+To build the compiler and run on a *.src file, run `make program NAME=<name>.src` to get an executable.
+The source file should be in `sample_programs/correct`.

 ## Uninstalling rust
 If you'd like to remove rust from your machine, simply run: `rustup self uninstall`.